-BUSI 4016 SEMINAR IN ENTREPRENEURSHIP (3, 3, 0) Prerequisite: BUSI 2016 Entrepreneurship and New Venture or entrepreneurship practice.
+Objectives: This course aims at confronting students with issues and perspective in entrepreneurship practice.
 The goal of the course is to enable students to understand key areas to be successful entrepreneur.
 The seminar will focus on multiple topics including essential qualities of entrepreneur, benefits and constraints of entrepreneurship, key success factors of running new venture.
 The course consists of two introductory lectures followed by presentations and sharing from entrepreneurs.